Preliminary: Arithmetic Coding

 \[\mathrm{len}(\mathrm{\bf x})_2 ~\ge~ \left\lceil-\log_2P(\mathrm{\bf x})\right\rceil\]

-Subdividing the space only once more is guaranteed to produce a binary interval within the message interval.
+Subdividing the space only once more is always guaranteed to produce a binary interval within the message interval.
 Since we have defined the arithmetic encoding as the first binary interval fully within the message’s interval, we get the upper-bound:

 \[\mathrm{len}(\mathrm{\bf x})_2 ~\le~ \left\lceil-\log_2P(\mathrm{\bf x})\right\rceil + 1\]

-EOM
+EOM Symbol

-A caveat to the above calculations is that for some distributions, namely if the probability of some symbols in the distribution is more than \(\frac{1}{2}\), then individual bits can fail to discriminate between two successive levels of the nested symbol space.
+A caveat to the above algorithm and calculations is that for some distributions, namely if the probability of some symbols in the distribution is more than \(\frac{1}{2}\), then individual bits can fail to discriminate between two successive levels of the nested symbol space.

-For example, the interval of code \('00'\) is the first binary interval to be fully within the bounds of both messages \(AA\) and \(AAA\) using the distribution \(\{A \mapsto 0.67, B \mapsto 0.33\}\), which results in ambiguity on the decoding side:
+For example, the interval of code \('00'\) is the first binary interval to be fully within the bounds of both messages \(AA\) and \(AAA\) using the distribution \(\{A \mapsto 0.67, B \mapsto 0.33\}\) because of the high probability of \(A\), which results in ambiguity on the decoder side:

-The usually stated workaround to this issue is to include a special end-of-message (EOM) symbol to the distribution with a probability of \(\frac{1}{n}\) where \(n\) is the length of the message and use it as a terminating symbol, resolving the ambiguity.
+The usually presented workaround to this issue is to include a special end-of-message (EOM) symbol to the distribution with a probability of \(\frac{1}{n}\) where \(n\) is the length of the message and use it as a terminating symbol, resolving the ambiguity.

 This has the effect of slightly skewing the distribution and incurs an overall informational cost equivalent to encoding \(n\) times \(\frac{n}{n+1}\) and \(\frac{1}{n+1}\) once: